Wildlife culls are not a solution to address deer population concerns.

 Bow hunting does not offer a humane solution – for people or animals.

-Dozens of studies show that bow hunting causes an unacceptably high “crippling rate”—close to 50% [i]—among deer.
+Dozens of studies show that bow hunting causes an unacceptably high “crippling rate”—close to 50%—among deer.
 When deer are struck by an arrow and are wounded but not killed, they tend to flee, often leaving the area where they were hunted.
 Part of the “sport” of bow and arrow hunting involves following a blood trail to track the wounded animal.
-Wounded deer may flee onto private property abutting the Blue Hills, so hunters may be forced to trespass to put the animal out of its misery.
+Wounded deer may flee onto private property, so hunters may be forced to trespass to put the animal out of its misery.
 Alternatively, some hunters may abandon their tracking efforts at a property line and leave the animal to die slowly from its wound.
 These abandoned deer endure prolonged suffering, and passersby, hikers, and others simply trying to recreate outdoors are subject to viewing the remains of the animal when it finally succumbs to its injuries.

 Hunting does not reduce Lyme disease.